-    Similarly to 1Password, LastPass saves all your passwords, so you only have to remember one – your master password.
+Like 1Password, LastPass saves all your passwords, so you only have to remember one – your master password.
 Contrary to 1Password, LastPass has a free version, which is perfect enough to use without the upgrade.

-Install the extension on your browser, then start saving your passwords to LastPass – it will automatically offer you to save a password when you log into a new website for the first time.
+Install the extension on your browser, then start saving your passwords to LastPass – it will automatically offer you to save a password when you log in to a new website for the first time.
 Once saved, you’ll be able to log into the sites with one click.

 For instance, you can easily send files from one device to another and send links.
 It can also notify you about incoming messages on your phone while you’re using your laptop and whatnot.
 This app saves time because you don’t have to send files and links through your email anymore.
 Plus, it won’t allow you to miss important notifications on your different devices.

 You’ll receive emails whenever anything is published about that specific topic.
-Set it to notify you however often you like.
+Set it to notify you how often you like.
 I suggest once at the end of the day to avoid constant distractions and updates.

-The Pocket app works online and offline, which means can read what you’ve saved whenever you have time, no matter where you are and whether there’s an internet connection.
+The Pocket app works online and offline, which means you can read what you’ve saved whenever you have time, no matter where you are and whether there’s an internet connection.

 An RSS, or Rich Site Summary, lets you catch up on the latest of all your favorite sources in one place.
 Publishers automatically syndicate their content to a feed, creating one mega content hub.

 Flipboard is a visual RSS reader that curates the world’s topics to help you stay informed.
 Like a magazine, the idea is that you can flip through pages.
-Decide on which topics interest you and it will automatically curate content based on these interests.
+Decide on which topics interest you, and it will automatically curate content based on these interests.
 The options are endless, from politics to nutrition to photography.

 Another cool feature is the tagging option.
 Whenever you add a new idea, task, or whatever, you can add a tag that’s associated with it.
 You can then later find all your notes with that specific tag.

 Drag is a free Chrome extension that turns your inbox into a manageable workspace.
-Simply put, the app allows you to categorize your emails into three columns or stages: To Do, Doing and Done.
+Simply put, the app allows you to categorize your emails into three columns or stages: To Do, Doing, and Done.

 By categorizing your incoming messages, you can easily see what hasn’t been dealt with and what’s already processed.
-That makes your inbox more organized, saves hours every day, and thus generally reduces time spent on emails.
+That makes your inbox more organized, saves hours every day, and generally reduces time spent on emails.